Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - wait:  suspends the execution until one child completes
 - waitpid:  suspends execution until that specific child completes

-signatures:
+Signatures:

 ```C
 pid_t wait(int *status);
 pid_t waitpid(pid_t pid, int *status, int options);
 ```

-status is used to collect the return value from the child process (can be NULL if i don't care)
+`status` is used to collect the return value from the child process (can be NULL if i don't care).

-#### zombie processes
+#### Zombie processes

-If the parent process does't call `wait` before exiting the child processes will become zombies (they are ended but are waiting to return the exit value) and consume resources.
+If the parent process does't call `wait` before exiting, the child processes will become zombies (they are ended but are waiting to return the exit value) and consume resources.

 All orphan children are adopted by init that calls wait and frees memory and PID number.